Anti-Jewish medieval sculpture can stay on church, top German court rules

 The Wittenberg stone carving is one of about two dozen similar sculptures from the Middle Ages that still feature on churches around Germany and elsewhere in Europe.

-In 2020, the Higher Regional Court in Naumburg ruled that displaying the "Judensau," which is 4 meters from the ground did not constitute an offence.
+In 2020, the Higher Regional Court in Naumburg ruled that displaying the "Judensau", which is 4m from the ground did not constitute an offence.

 The church has said in the past that in 1988, in consultation with the Jewish community, it created a site of remembrance incorporating the sculpture, a plaque on the ground beneath remembering the six million Jews who perished in the Holocaust, and an information board.